Gayathri4801/NASSCOM-VSD-IAT/DAY-1/SKY_3_readme.md

 ![image](https://github.com/Gayathri4801/NASSCOM-VSD-IAT/assets/163323618/7904fa52-d83b-4bad-810c-fb59eb9c6b0b)

-Here one more config.tcl is present. it can be little bit confusing when we see a lot of config.tcl files one is in design folder and one is in runs folder.
+Here one more config.tcl is present. it can be little bit confusing when we see a multiple of config.tcl files one is in design folder and one is in runs folder.
 In this config.tcl file - It shows which all default parameters is being taken by the run. some of the information in this config.tcl is ,

 ![image](https://github.com/Gayathri4801/NASSCOM-VSD-IAT/assets/163323618/eba109dc-2bd0-4500-bab6-f87ce35a7866)